-The Counselling and well-being area is led by Mrs Elaine Buxton, the School Counsellor.
+The Counselling and well-being area is led by Mental Health lead Mrs Elaine Buxton.

 The Reflect and Reset Room is staffed by the Behaviour Manager, Mrs Karen Anderson and a team who work with students to help them improve behaviours which are becoming barriers to their learning.
-Staff will liaise with parent/ carers if students are not making expected progress.
+Staff may liaise with parent/ carers if students are not making expected progress.

-The Safeguarding Lead in the school is Mrs Debbie Dowsett.
+The safeguarding lead in the school is Mrs Debbie Dowsett.
 She is also the link for CLAs.